The Countess of Montgomery's Urania: Reception

 The two published responses to Urania in the 1620s favour the work and associate Wroth with the Sidney family's literary canon.
 Henry Peacham, in the 1622 The Compleat Gentleman, names her “an inheretrix of the Divine wit of her immortal Uncle” after reading Urania.
 In 1624, Thomas Heywood includes Wroth, along with her aunt Mary Sidney, in Gynaikeion: or, Nine Books of Various History Concerning Women.
 Urania also seems to have been read by aristocratic women in the time of its publication, as a copy entered the library of the Countess of Bridgewater in 1627.
 Later in the seventeenth century, Margaret Cavendish references Wroth and her works in “To All Noble, and Worthy Ladies,” in her 1664 Poems and Phancies.

 Other responses, however, were much less positive, especially those of the aristocracy, who seemed to take issue with the use of her contemporaries as inspiration.
 The exact nature of that inspiration has not been fully defined by contemporary scholars.
-Virginia Woolf correctly claimed that any woman who composed a work of fiction during the period of the Renaissance would be "thought a monster".
+Virginia Woolf claimed that any woman who composed a work of fiction during the period of the Renaissance would be "thought a monster".
 One of her contemporaries claims that the "whole world condemns" her work.
 Given the references cited above, this sentiment was certainly not universal, but aristocratic society rejected the book out of hand as shameful gossip by a sinful woman whose error consisted of writing a book containing her thoughts.

 After her altercation with Sir Edward Denny, Wroth wrote to George Villiers, claiming that the work was published against her will and that she had already made efforts to stop it from being sold.
 In the letter, Wroth requests that Villiers return his copy of the book to her.
 Wroth may have attempted to remove Urania from circulation, but there is no record of an official warrant recalling the book.